 Just last month, I was rushed to the hospital due to anemia.My periods are so heavy that I’m losing so much.
 I was so low that for the first time I had to receive three pints of blood transfusion.
 I’m fighting this disease.
 My husband and I have been praying and trying to conceive for the last three years.
 Just a few days ago on January 8, 2015, my doctor told me that there is nothing else he could do but for me to have a hysterectomy.
 I’m 31 years old and wanting to have a child.
 I don’t want to have a hysterectomy, I may have to reconsider the myomectomy again,not sure.
 What I do know is that I left the office in tears.

 I know God works miracles and anything is possible.
 I have my faith and sometime these doctors don’t know everything.
 I need for all to please pray for me.
 So for right now were in the middle of discussing our options.
 Please keep me in prayers and I will do the same for you.
 Thanks for listening.

 Words of Advice for Us: We must spread awareness and stay together.

 The Last Word: Thank you!
 Please visit simplybeautifulwithin.wordpress.com from time to time.
 I will keep posting different things regarding Fibroids, Endo and PCOS.

-If you wish to contact Nikkia, you can reach her the following ways:
+If you wish to contact Nikkia, you can email her or follow her blog.

 I want to send a special Thank You out to Nikkia for being brave enough to share her personal story, struggle, and victories with us today.
 You are a beautiful, brave, and strong woman.
 Thank you!!!
 Nikkia, hold strong to your faith.
 Psalm 34:18 has always been my “go to” verse when I was downtrodden.
 May it bring you and your husband some peace during this difficult time.
 And in the meantime, give your 6-year-old a big hug for me. 🙂 Please keep us posted, my dear.
 Wishing you strength during this time.